Lancelot39/MVS/README.md

 ![](model.png)

-## Train DCLR
+## Train MVS

-In the following section, we describe how to train a DCLR model by using our code.
+In the following section, we describe how to train a SASRec+MVS model by using our code.

 ### Environment